CLICK HERE to visit the Teatro Publico de Cleveland website!

-Led by award-winning, nationally-acclaimed director Raymond Bobgan, Teatro Publico de Cleveland plays have a marked quality.
-Teatro Publico productions are developed through CPT’s unique play creation and ensemble building techniques, which give voice to the participants’ stories, dreams and creativity, and result in a strong sense of ownership of the culminating performance.
+Initiated by award-winning, nationally-acclaimed director Raymond Bobgan, Teatro Publico de Cleveland plays have a marked quality.
+Many Teatro Publico productions are developed through CPT’s unique play creation and ensemble building techniques, which give voice to the participants’ stories, dreams and creativity, and result in a strong sense of ownership of the culminating performance.
 These play creation techniques have been developed over years of work with professional actors, adults in recovery, youth and community groups.
-Teatro Publico is managed by Faye Hargate and company member Dante Fernando Larzabal, who directed Mi Muñequita.
+Teatro Publico is managed by Faye Hargate.

 MOMENTUM & SUCCESS

 Teatro Publico’s premiere show Cuando Cierras Your Eyes (2013) and subsequent original works, A Recipe para la Vida (2014) and ¿Donde Está My Home?
 (2015) and ¡CELEBRANDO THREE YEARS!
 (2016) exceeded expectations with:

 - Audience development – A majority of audience members were first-time theatre goers.